YTY SUP Yoga Teacher Training

 10. Why choose yoga to you pDX?

 We have been hosting Stand Up Paddle Board (SUP) yoga classes in the community for almost 4 years.
 We are one of the most recognized SUP yoga providers in the area.
+We have recently obtained status as an outfitter and are recognized by the Oregon State Marine Board.
+We are the only mobile yoga studio in the area (that we know of) who is also an outfitter and guide!
 We have partnered with local organizations such as Next Adventure and have been featured by The Oregonian, Wanderlust Weekly, and Travel Portland.
+We are a current partner and ambassador of Werner Paddles, an internationally known paddle company.
+We are a floating studio with Boga Paddle and Surf Company, an internationally known board designer and maker.
 But mostly, our training is simply awesome.
 We offer training with an American Canoe Association (ACA) paddle expert who will guide you in creating useful knots, building an anchor system, performing rescues, and learning adequate paddle boarding skills and technique.
 We will guide you in structuring classes, knowing appropriate anatomy and which poses are good for SUP yoga, and how to orient a class to all skill levels.
 AND you will have tons of fun and meet incredible, like-minded people while basking in the beauty of the Pacific Northwest.